 Holders of cryptoassets need to be aware of the tax implications, whether they are trading or mining.

 Bitcoin is probably the most well-known of cryptoassets, but the industry has come along way since the first open-source Bitcoin was released in January 2009.
 The term cryptoassets now encompasses all types of cryptocurrencies and tokens.
-With huge sums and gains often being involved in the buying and selling of cryptoassets and the volatility of the market, HMRC has been producing guidance on the topic of cryptotax since 2014, but its most substantial guidance was only published earlier this year.
+With huge sums and gains often being involved in the buying and selling of cryptoassets and the volatility of the market, HMRC has been producing guidance on the topic of cryptotax since 2014, but its most substantial guidance was only published earlier last year.

 The starting point for determining taxation is whether the cryptoholder is trading or investing.